CarlosNZ/object-property-extractor/README.md

 ### Error handling

 If a requested property can't be accessed (e.g. incorrect path), the function will *throw* an error, unless a fallback is provided.
-So unless you are catching an handling these errors at a higher level, it is recommended to always provided a fallback (`null` is an acceptable fallback).
+So unless you are catching and handling these errors at a higher level, it is recommended to always provided a fallback (`null` is an acceptable fallback).

 ## Testing